 The crews of Long Way Home (Jen, Matt and Felix), No Schedule (Carol, Ken and Malachi), Drifters (Vicki and Mike) and Yots of Fun (Charlie and Ed) and Nancy had a great dinner at the marinas on site restaurant, Red Dog Grill.
 Rob bowed out, as it was the first game of the playoffs, and the Yankees were on.
 They won, but he did miss a fun evening!

-Carol/No Schedule, Nancy, Matt & Jen/Long Way Home, Charlie & Ed/Yots of Fun, Ken/No Schedule
+Carol/No Schedule, Nancy, Matt & Jen/Long Way Home, Charlie & Ed/Yots of Fun, Ken/No Schedule, Malachi and Felix eating like grown-ups at their own table (they wanted nothing to do with us)!

 It was a beautiful morning to continue south on the 19th…calm and sunny, and while it was cool in the morning, it ended up around 65.
 The day began with a truly beautiful sunrise, and the water was like glass.